gdsbook/book/notebooks/12_feature_engineering.md

 crosstab
 ```

 If more complicated statistics are required. it can help to re-express the construction of summary statistics as a *reduction* of the *adjacency list* representation of our weights, as done in Chapter 3.
-For instance, constructing the local median involves building the adjacency list:
+To recap, the *adjacency list* is a `pandas.DataFrame` where each row contains a single link in our graph.
+It contains the identifier for some `focal` observation, the identifier for some `neighbor` observation, and a value for the `weight` of the link that connects the `focal` and `neighbor`:

 ```python
 adjlist = d500_w.to_adjlist()